Smartidly-Org/smarthostly-docs/docs/email-campaign-feature-documentation.md

 * Ensure your email complies with anti-spam best practices.
 * You can revisit and edit drafts anytime under the **Emails** tab in the Marketing section.
 * The preview ensures email formatting is correct across devices.

-For managing subscriber lists and detailed email customisation, refer to the separate documentation linked [here](<>).